jspecify/jspecify/docs/docs/spec.md

 > is `NO_CHANGE`.
 >
 > In more detail: When tools lack a nullness specification for a type, they may
-> choose to assume that either of the resulting worlds may be the "correct"
+> choose to assume that any of the resulting worlds may be the "correct"
 > specification.
 The all-worlds version of a rule, by requiring types to be
 > compatible in all possible worlds, holds that types are incompatible unless it
 > has enough information to prove they are compatible.
 The some-world version,